 The benefit of reading this post is that someone will get a thorough guide to optimizing their content for Google.

-Which is why I emphasize that benefit in my meta description:
+This is why I emphasize that benefit in my meta description:

 So yeah, the main benefit for most content will be learning how to do something.
 So you want to highlight that benefit in your description.

-But the type of benefit that you talk about will be completely different for an ecommerce product page.
+But the type of benefit that you talk about will be completely different for an eCommerce product page.
 A services page.
 Your homepage.
 Or a tool.